Administrative divisions of Finland: Wellbeing service counties

-The County Council is responsible for operations, administration and finance and is the highest decision-making body in the county.
+The County Council is the highest decision-making body in each wellbeing service county.
 The delegates and the deputy commissioners of the County Council are elected in the county elections for a term of office of four years.
-The number of delegates varies between 59 and 89.
-The number depends on the number of inhabitants in the county.
+The number of delegates varies between 59 and 89, depending on the number of inhabitants.
+The council is responsible for operations, administration and finance of the county.